abc123def456168/edmMusic_magentaLibrary/README.md

 Note: The tag at the end of each sample folder (dh# or ph#) is the midi primer used from data/midiArtists/midiRandomParts

+## developedSamples (folder):
+  - This folder contains samples developed by others using audio engineering software to create an EDM track of a sample from the samples folder.
+  - If you developed a track please save it here.
+Thank you.

 ## Further Developments:
   - A larger dataset to include more artists and sonds, and more and longer training on said larger dataset.